fastforwardlabs/blog/content/posts/2021-12-09-an-introduction-to-video-understanding.md

 The platform then sends an alert to another vehicle (green icon at the top of the figure, labelled “Connected Vehicle”) about the risk of a collision.
 This alert is particularly useful at a time when there is no line of sight between the vehicles.

 ![Illustration of video understanding applied to the creation of smart cities.](/images/hugo/vidclass_smart_city-1639692871.png)
 _Figure 8.
 Illustration of video understanding applied to the creation of smart cities.
 An alert is sent to a vehicle (represented by the green icon), for which the light is green, that there is another vehicle (represented by the red icon) who is likely to run a red light.
-This alert is particularly useful when there is no light of sight between the two involved vehicles, as in this case._
+This alert is particularly useful when there is no light of sight between the two involved vehicles, as in this case.
+Image taken from [this video](https://www.youtube.com/watch?v=hcc9cTo-vf4)._

 The types of video understanding tasks that power applications like this include action forecasting.
 In this specific application, the agents are vehicles, rather than people.
 However, similar applications in smart cities may involve the interaction between human agents and vehicle agents, e.g., to warn a driver about a pedestrian or cyclist.